CSCOPE: Innovative Curriculum or Threat to America’s Youth?

 Studies on Terrorism

 Opponents of the CSCOPE system have also voiced concern that the program is categorized as “instructional material” rather than curriculum, exempting it from the same regulatory restrictions as other curriculum programs introduced in public schools.
-In addition, some have protested the secrecy of the program, alleging parents were not able to view lesson plans or get information about what the children would be learning in the classroom.
+In addition, some have protested the program's secrecy, alleging parents could not view lesson plans or get information about what the children would be learning in the classroom.

 Defense of CSCOPE

 While concerns over CSCOPE appear to be growing, fueled by the reporting of many conservative media outlets, liberal publications have been doing their part to defend the curriculum management system.
-The Huffington Post reported that when those voicing concerns were questioned more intensely about the source of their information, they were unable to provide solid facts to back up their accusations.
-The publication also stated that CSCOPE told parents they were welcome to review the material, and invited the Texas State Board of Education to do the same.
+The Huffington Post reported that when those voicing concerns were questioned more intensely about the source of their information, they could not provide solid facts to back up their accusations.
+The publication also stated that CSCOPE told parents they were welcome to review the material and invited the Texas State Board of Education to do the same.

-Brownwood Independent School District recently posted information about CSCOPE on their website, explaining the material was more of a “curriculum calendar” that gave teachers structure on when to teach standards, rather than specific lesson plans that must be followed.
-Assistant Superintendent of Wichita Falls Public Schools Dr. Tim Powers told the Times Record News that schools in his district do not promote one religion over another, because that would be against the law.
+Brownwood Independent School District recently posted information about CSCOPE on its website, explaining the material was more of a “curriculum calendar” that gave teachers structure on when to teach standards rather than specific lesson plans that must be followed.
+Assistant Superintendent of Wichita Falls Public Schools Dr. Tim Powers told the Times Record News that schools in his district do not promote one religion over another because that would be against the law.
 Powers also stated that schools do not promote one culture or form of government over the United States government.

 Despite reassurances from superintendents and others across the state, concerns over CSCOPE continue.
-The Texas Attorney General is currently investigating CSCOPE and the Texas legislature has said it will look into the issue soon.
-It does not appear that it will be long before lawmakers will be getting involved in the Texas education system.
+The Texas Attorney General is currently investigating CSCOPE, and the Texas legislature has said it will look into the issue soon.
+It does not appear that it will be long before lawmakers get involved in the Texas education system.
 Whether that will be a benefit or major drawback to the system remains to be seen.

 Additional Resources [+]